Bible: Christian Bible

-A Christian Bible is a set of books divided into the Old and New Testament that a Christian denomination has, at some point in their past or present, regarded as divinely inspired scripture by the Holy Spirit.
+The Christian Bible is a set of books divided into the Old and New Testament that a Christian denomination has, at some point in their past or present, regarded as divinely inspired scripture by the Holy Spirit.
 The Early Church primarily used the Septuagint, as it was written in Greek, the common tongue of the day, or they used the Targums among Aramaic speakers.
 Modern English translations of the Old Testament section of the Christian Bible are based on the Masoretic Text.
 The Pauline epistles and the gospels were soon added, along with other writings, as the New Testament.

 Old Testament

 The Old Testament has been important to the life of the Christian church from its earliest days.
 Bible scholar N. T. Wright says "Jesus himself was profoundly shaped by the scriptures."
 Wright adds that the earliest Christians searched those same Hebrew scriptures in their effort to understand the earthly life of Jesus.
 They regarded the "holy writings" of the Israelites as necessary and instructive for the Christian, as seen from Paul's words to Timothy (2 Timothy 3:15), as pointing to the Messiah, and as having reached a climactic fulfilment in Jesus generating the "new covenant" prophesied by Jeremiah.

 The Protestant Old Testament of the 21st century has a 39-book canon.
 The number of books (although not the content) varies from the Jewish Tanakh only because of a different method of division.
 The term "Hebrew scriptures" is often used as being synonymous with the Protestant Old Testament, since the surviving scriptures in Hebrew include only those books.